Easy Online Divorce Frequently Asked Questions

 We are not a faceless corporation selling blank forms across the country.
 We are real West Virginia attorneys offering family law services to those who need it, regardless of location within the state.
 We know what the courts expect because we have been practicing law in those very same courts for nearly 60 years combined courtroom experience and success.

-How Is Easy Divorce WV Different from other online divorce Websites?
+How is Easy Divorce West Virginia different from other online divorce websites?

 Many of the advertised legal websites simply send you boxes on a form to complete, without any attorney consultation or review, much less consultation or review by an attorney who actually practices law in our state.
 When you review other options, you will usually see that specific information is not available, other than perhaps a list of private attorneys you can contact if you have questions about the documents and want to also pay them to assist you.
 That’s not EASY Divorce WV.

 If we still live together, can I file for divorce?

 Do we need to split everything we own?

 Sometimes you and your spouse will be able to agree on how to divide your property and debts.
 You may want to keep the house and your spouse will want to keep a retirement.
 If you can’t agree – don’t worry, a court will divide all marital property and debt equitably based on your financial statement information.
 That’s why the statement must be accurate.

 Child support is determined based on income and the number of overnights the child(ren) spend with each spouse.
 Support increases when both parents have the children more than 127 overnights per year and both parties’ gross income (not after tax) is used.
 To determine gross income your latest paystub and tax return will be needed.
 Other information needed to calculate child support is:

 - Amount of health insurance premium paid for the child(ren) only

 - Child care or day care costs paid weekly, daily or monthly for the child(ren)